Snap-through time of arches is controlled by slenderness and imperfections

 In this letter, we ask the question: how does the natural curvature of an arch impact its snap-through dynamics?
-The answer is surprisingly subtle, and it requires developing a complete understanding of the dynamics of bifurcation buckling, which we achieve through a systematic multiple-scales analysis.
+The answer is surprisingly subtle and requires a complete understanding of the dynamics of bifurcation buckling, which we develop through a systematic multiple-scales analysis.
 The analysis reveals the non-trivial, yet critical, role that intrinsic and imposed imperfections play in bifurcation buckling.

-To this end, we consider a slender and shallow arch with natural curvature $1/R^*$, cross-sectional area $A^*$, second moment of area $I_x^*$, opening angle $2 \Theta$, density $\rho^*$, Young's modulus $E^*$, and sound speed $c^* = \sqrt{E^*/\rho^*}$, as shown in Fig.~\ref{fig:schemtic}~(a).
+To this end, we consider a slender and shallow arch with natural curvature $1/R^*$, cross-sectional area $A^*$, second moment of area $I_x^*$, opening angle $2 \Theta$, density $\rho^*$, Young's modulus $E^*$, and sound speed $c^* = \sqrt{E^*/\rho^*}$, whose schematic is provided in the SM (see Supplementary Material Sec.~\ref{Equations of motion}).
 Stars denote dimensional quantities.
-The arch is acted on by a central load, which can trigger snap-through~\cite{Pi2002}.
+The arch is acted on by a central load, which can trigger snap-through~\cite{pi2002}.

 The relevant dimensionless parameters are the slenderness $\lambda = R^*\Theta^2\sqrt{A^*/I^*_x}$, which provides a measure of the arch curvature, and the load intensity $P$.
-By introducing the elastodynamic time scale $t_e^* = R^* / c^*$ and radial and circumferential displacement scales $R^* \Theta^2$ and $R^* \Theta^3$, respectively, the non-dimensional equations of motion for the arch are~\cite{Pi2012} (see Supplementary Material Sec. \ref{Equations of motion})
+By introducing the elastodynamic time scale $t_e^* = R^* / c^*$ and radial and circumferential displacement scales $R^* \Theta^2$ and $R^* \Theta^3$, respectively, the non-dimensional equations for the arch are~\cite{Pi2012} (see Supplementary Material Sec.~\ref{Equations of motion})